 Alternatively, it may be split into product types; but on a national scale.

 An example of this option is as follows:

 You will usually be able to bid for any or all lots – whichever requirements you can fulfil.

 The tender process

-There will be no noticeable difference between tenders for PPE and for other services/products.
+There will be no noticeable difference between tenders for PPE and the typical NHS tendering process.

 The process will, therefore, involve a Selection Questionnaire (SQ) or Pre-Qualification Questionnaire (PQQ), a selection of method statements and a pricing document.

 Within the tender documentation, a detailed specification will be included.
 This document contains all the required information regarding the required products.